 We are proceeding with plans to vigil together in a blended manner.
 Some Friends will meet in person around the Peace Pole at the FCRJ and socially distance so that those in attendance can feel safe while being apart and wearing a mask.
 Some Friends will join via Zoom (link below).
 If you plan on attending this Vigil in person, please e-mail Elizabeth Schneider to reserve a seat.

-We have room for 22 socially distanced people in worshipping at our Third Street Meetinghouse.
+We have room for 22 socially distanced people to worship in person at our Third Street Meetinghouse.
 We feel led to make sure that as a welcoming community we leave some seats for those who may just show up.
 We are making plans for 18 people who have signed up ahead of time.